Francesco Salata: Prewar irredentism

-Salata joined the Società politica istriana (SPI), believing in the civic and cultural superiority of the Italian element, which, because of this, was entitled to govern the res publica.
+Salata later joined the Società politica istriana (SPI).
+He believed in the civic and cultural superiority of the Italian element, and used this notion to justify the entitlement of Italians to govern the res publica.
 According to Salata, this "preeminence" conformed to the "Austrian law of political representation of classes and interests," and it derived from the important number of Italians in modern-day Croatian lands and their "civic value and contributive force."
 According to Salata, Italians were superior "in ownership, intelligence and venerable culture."
 Salata became secretary and vice-president of the SPI in 1903.
 The party promoted Italian culture in Istria, fighting for positions of control in the local administrations.
 It also fought for the consolidation of the use of the Italian language at an administrative level and in schools.
 Salata was elected to the Diet of Istria in 1908.

+First World War

-Salata went to Rome for administrative reasons in the beginning of 1915, just a few months before the outbreak of World War I. He decided to stay, in order to plead his cause for Italy's intervention in the war.
-He came into contact with the Commissione centrale di patronato dei fuoriusciti trentini e adriatici, and started to prepare material to support Italy's claim on the Adriatic lands.
-In May 1915 he published anonymously Il diritto d'Italia su Trieste e l'Istria: documenti, in which he claimed that Italy had the "right and duty to the integration of its national unity and Adriatic dominion."
-In this volume Salata attempted to prove that the Italian right to Istria was based on history, rather than "on the wings of Dante's and Carducci's poetry."
+He went to Rome for administrative reasons at the beginning of 1915, just a few months before the outbreak of World War I. Salata then decided to remain in Rome, in order to plead his cause for Italy's intervention in the war.
+There, he came into contact with the central commission for the Trentine and Adriatic refugees (Commissione centrale di patronato dei fuoriusciti trentini e adriatici), and started to prepare material to support Italy's claim on Italian irredent Adriatic lands.
+In May 1915 he published anonymously Il diritto d'Italia su Trieste e l'Istria: documenti ("Italy's Right on Trieste and Istria: Documents"), in which he claimed that Italy had the "right and duty to the integration of its national unity and Adriatic dominion."
+In this volume, Salata attempted to prove that the Italian right to Istria was based on history, rather than "on the wings of Dante's and Carducci's poetry."
 The documents provided by Salata started with the 1797 Treaty of Campo Formio and terminated with the 1882 Triple Alliance, although there were also indirect references to Rome and Venice.

 In both the war and interwar period, Salata was employed as both an historian and administrator of the contested regions.
-In the first month after Italy's entry into the war, Salata entered the Secretary General for the "Civic Affairs at the Supreme Command of the Army in the War Zone" (Segretariato generale per gli affari civili presso il Comando supremo dell'esercito in zona di guerra), and was increasingly given more responsibilities.
-He eventually became the vice-secretary of the agency.
+In the first month after Italy's entry into the war, he entered the Secretary General for the "Civic Affairs at the Supreme Command of the Army in the War Zone" (Segretariato generale per gli affari civili presso il Comando supremo dell'esercito in zona di guerra), and was increasingly given more responsibilities, eventually becoming the vice-secretary of the agency.

 In the meantime, the Austrian authorities retaliated on his wife Ilda Mizzan and his daughter Maria, who were incarcerated for more than a year, from 1916 to 1917.
-There would be dire consequences for his wife, who died of tuberculosis in 1922, after years spent between sanatoriums and resting places.
+During her imprisonment, his wife contracted tuberculosis, of which she would die in 1922, after years spent between sanatoriums and health clinics.